The Stinson 108 Voyager and

 My final suggestion is to always Fly SAFE!
 Remember the FAR's are minimum requirements.
 Three miles visibility is a FAA FAR minimum.
 Based upon your own experience you may well want to set your own personal minimum higher, of say 5 miles or better visibility.
 Enjoy flying, and do it safely.

 Hope you enjoyed this page.
-If you have comments, criticsims, error corrections, or whatever, contact me at westin@tdstelme.net.
+If you have comments, criticsims, error corrections, or whatever, contact me, Larry Westin at email westin@westin553.net.

-• Return to Larry & Sue Westin's TDSTELME homepage.
+Return home Westin home to Larry & Sue Westin's homepage.